 "Before any of the COVID-19 vaccines made it to our community, they had to go through a strict and robust testing process to prove they were safe and effective.
 No corners were cut in reviewing these vaccines.
 And to this day, the Food and Drug and Administration and the CDC continue to monitor the safety of the vaccines.
 I felt very safe taking the vaccine and I urge all of my patients to do the same."

 Frequently Asked Questions

-The COVID-19 vaccines are available for individuals 12 and older.
+The COVID-19 vaccines are available for individuals 5 and older.
 People who are 18 or older may take the Pfizer, Moderna or Johnson & Johnson vaccines.
-Children between the ages of 12 and 17 may take Pfizer’s vaccine.
-Individuals who are younger than 18 will need permission from a parent or guardian.
+Children between the ages of 5 and 17 may take Pfizer's vaccine.
+Anyone younger than 18 will need permission from a parent or guardian to be vaccinated.

 No appointments are necessary.
 Simply visit our COVID-19 vaccination clinic Monday through Friday any time between 2 p.m. and 6 p.m.
 We are located at 2330 Desoto Street in Idaho Falls.